version-release

 1. No Trigger

-PRs that don't match any of the above conditions (e.g. docs , chore , ci , test prefixes) will not trigger a release when merged into main.
+PRs that don't match any conditions above (e.g. docs , chore , ci , test ) will not trigger a release when merged into main.

 Post-Release Automated Actions